IEEE SC Logo

 The IEEE Sensors Council was first included into Division I of IEEE in June 1999.
 Its formal term began from 1 Jan 2000 with John R Vig as its first President.
 The first President-elect was Franco Maloberti.

-We Organize different Activities
+We Organize Different Activities

 Discover the IEEE Sensors Council's diverse range of activities